A lot of people get nervous before they go on dates, but, for some of us, it goes way beyond that.

 It’s important to remember that you’re in control of how you date.
 You can choose if you want to message someone for a week before you meet up for a first date, or if you want to jump straight in and embrace all your fears with a date on the same day you match with someone on Tinder.

 We all have fears for different reasons, so we all need to deal with them differently.
-Do what works for you and remember that you’re the one calling the shots.
+Do what works for you and remember that you’re the one who is in control.

 If you like something, keep doing it.
 If you don’t like the situation, you can leave.
 Just make sure you’re being safe and see what makes you feel good!